aws-samples/serverless-data-analytics/Lab4/README.md

 > **Note:** This is may take approximately 15 minutes

-17. Ensure that status of the Amazon CloudFromation stack that you just create is **CREATE_COMPLETE**
+17. Ensure that status of the Amazon CloudFormation stack that you just created is **CREATE_COMPLETE**
 18. Select your Amazon CloudFormation stack *(RedshiftSpectrumLab)*
 19. Click on the **Outputs** tab
 20. Review the list of **Key** and thier **Value** which will look like the following.